SvetlanaZinovkina/fullstack-javascript-project-11/README.md

 ## Deployment

-The project is deployed on [Vercel](https://vercel.com/) and can be accessed at: [Fullstack JavaScript Project](fullstack-javascript-project-11-psi.vercel.app)
+The project is deployed on [Vercel](https://vercel.com/) and can be accessed at: [RSS-reader](https://fullstack-javascript-project-11-ginhzj6ym.vercel.app)